REFERRALS TO THE EDUCATIONAL PSYCHOLOGY SERVICE, SE Region

-An educational psychologist in the employment of the Western Education and Library Board will not accept referrals for private assessment of children resident within the Board’s area.
+An educational psychologist in the employment of the EA Western Region will not accept referrals for private assessment of children resident within the Board's area.

-If a child has had an assessment by a fully qualified educational psychologist not employed by the Western Education and Library Board, it is helpful if the Board’s educational psychologist is made aware of this, preferably together with the findings, prior to assessment.
-This is to ensure that testing by the Board’s psychologist is not distorted by the effects of practice.
+If a child has had an assessment by a fully qualified educational psychologist not employed by the EA Western Region, it is helpful if the Board's educational psychologist is made aware of this, preferably together with the findings, prior to assessment.
+This is to ensure that testing by the Board's psychologist is not distorted by the effects of practice.